What is an SLA - Service Level Agreement?

 Why is Service Level Agreement important in business?

-Yes, SLAs are an important part of any contract.
+Yes, service level agreements are an important part of any contract.
 It lays a common ground for both parties, the provider & the receiver (the business or customer) to clearly define metrics, responsibilities, expectations, and deliverables, best practices thereby minimizing conflicts & ensuring a long-term profitable relationship.

 Service providers need SLAs to help them manage their services for various severity levels.
-A vendor should also list circumstances under which they are not liable for outages or below-average performance.
+Service providers should also list circumstances under which they are not liable for outages or below-average performance.